OutSystems/docs-product/src/migration-to-odc/setup-assessement-tool.md

 ## Set up the tool

-The Migration Assessement Tool setup includes the following steps:
+The Migration Assessment Tool setup includes the following steps:

 1. [Install the Engine in the LifeTime environment](#engine)